chrisgrieser/nvim-tinygit/README.md

 The `setup` call is optional.

 > [!NOTE]
-> Recently, the config structure has been overhauled:
+> Recently (2024-11-23), the config structure has been overhauled:
 > - `staging` → `stage`
 > - `commitMsg` → `commit`
 >   + `commitMsg.commitPreview` → `commit.preview`